About Scrabster Harbour

 Scrabster Harbour Trust business strategy is focused on:

-- Growth in energy related port activity (oil and gas, marine renewables):
+- Growth in energy related port activity (oil and gas, marine renewables) and cruise ship activity:

 - For oil and gas, Scrabster seeks to become an integrated supply base supporting activity in West of Shetland and in the Northern North Sea.